apache/echarts-doc/en/api/action.md

     seriesId?: string | string[],
     seriesName?: string | string[],{{/target}}

-{{ target: action-data-query }}// data index; could assign by name attribute when not defined
+{{ target: action-data-query-multiple }}// data index; could assign by name attribute when not defined
     dataIndex?: number | number[],
     // optional; data name; ignored when dataIndex is defined name?: string | string[],{{/target}}

+{{ target: action-data-query-single }}// data index; could assign by name attribute when not defined
+    dataIndex?: number,
+    // optional; data name; ignored when dataIndex is defined name?: string,{{/target}}

 {{ target: action-component-query }}// Find ${componentType} by index or id or name.
     // Can be an array to find multiple components.